Webphy-Systems/DNU/README.md

 # DNU
 This is the repository of the Deep Nibble Unit (DNU).

-A Wephy project supported by CNPq.
+This is part of a Wephy project supported by CNPq.